WE LEAD INTERNATIONAL CLEAN WATER MISSIONS

 IT REDUCES THE RISK OF CONFLICT AND MIGRATION

-The question we ask ourselves is how we – as veterans – can ensure a future in which water is a reason for cooperation rather than a cause of conflict.
+The question we ask ourselves is how we – as veterans – can ensure a future in which water is a reason for cooperation.

 Research has shown there are 26 potentially-deadly diseases transmitted by water that simple filtration can reduce the incidence of or even prevent.
 Water filtration is one of the easiest-to-implement and most cost-effective solutions for solving the water crisis.

-Our mission model is simple and ensures we can make an immediate impact on suffering communities.
+Our mission model is simple and ensures we can make an immediate impact on communities to ensure sustainable water management.
 We carry as many filters as our crowdfunding campaigns can raise.
 And by partnering on-the-ground with local aid organizations, we are able to travel to communities anywhere in the world to provide filtration supplies, education and training.